-The average company in the United States spends about $4,000 to hire a new employee, taking up to 52 days to fill a position, and that’s before they’re even hired.
+The average company in the United States spends about $4,000 to hire a new employee.
+The hiring process often takes up to 52 days.

 Table of Contents